📣

 Then you can connect to the endpoint service with the private DNS name.

-Step 3: Connect to your TiDB cluster
+Step 4.
+Connect to your TiDB Cloud Starter or Essential instance

 After you have created the interface endpoint, go back to the TiDB Cloud console and take the following steps: